Content marketing, like the name suggests, is using content to market a brand. But what kind of content are we talking about here?

 Content marketing versus traditional marketing

-It’s become an industry all its own, as evidenced by the rise of content marketing agencies (also sometimes known as digital marketing agencies; but in essence, they’re the same thing.)
+It’s become an industry all its own, as evidenced by the rise of content marketing agencies.

 How is content marketing practised today?

-In closing, when content marketing is done right, it reaps huge benefits for companies that do it well.
-But when done wrong, the consequences can be dire – sometimes even causing a brand to fold.
+When content marketing is done right, it can reap huge benefits for your brand.
+But when done wrong, the consequences can be dire — sometimes even causing a brand to fold.